Design for non-designers: Ten essential skills you can use every day

 Human centered design practice is built on honing one’s empathy, curiosity, and bias toward action and experimentation.
 Designers of all disciplines use these principles to guide their approach to design challenges, and non-designers can use them as stakeholders and collaborators in the design process.

-At Uizard, we’re continuously fine-tuning our AI design tool for non designers to represent the most current UX and UI best practices out there, making good design well within anyone’s reach.
+At Uizard, we’re continuously fine-tuning our Design Assistant tool for non designers to represent the most current UX and UI best practices out there, making good design well within anyone’s reach.
 We also believe that any tool is only as powerful as the user’s understanding of how (and when and why) to use it.
 So, to help establish a baseline of design know-how, we’ve gathered the 10 most universally relatable, relevant, and actionable insights to guide smart and informed design decisions regardless of your role or background.

 10 design tips for non designers